J1149/j1149.github.io/developers/pai_core_apis/list_transactions.md

   n= "Account"
   t= "string"
   p= "Optional<br>(0 or 1)"
-  d= "*Deprecated: will be removed in a later version of Pai Core*<br><br>The name of an account to get transactinos from.
+  d= "The name of an account to get transactinos from.
 Use an empty string (\"\") to get transactions for the default account.
 Default is `*` to get transactions for all accounts."
 %}

 *Parameter #2---the number of transactions to get*